-Our answer was to create a new role of a Health Care Coordinator, which would be developed by Tracey Stores.
+Our answer was to create a new role of a Health Care Coordinator.

 There were only one or two similar schemes operating in other areas, but not a set structure or model that could be implemented, and not one that would meet the individual needs of people in Durham Dales.

-Domiciliary care workers had an inbuilt knowledge of the types of care and support people needed, and Tracey spent time with them to understand how to keep people happy and healthy at home.
+Domiciliary care workers had an inbuilt knowledge of the types of care and support people needed.
+Spending time with them helped to understand how to keep people happy and healthy at home.